Wesleyanding/OS_2/project6/README.md

 `image.c` : The code for opening and closing the file system image `image.h` : Shows example usage for the image.c `libvvsfs.a : library of object files
-`testfs.c` : The main code to launch the project and run the tests.
+`testfs.c` : The main code to launch the project and run the tests `free.c` : The code for finding free and set free blocks `free.h` : Shows examples for free.c

 ## Data
 `result` - an integer for the result of functions